1986–87 NFL playoffs: AFC: Denver Broncos 23, Cleveland Browns 20 ()

 Cleveland responded with a field goal of their own, a 24-yarder from Moseley to tie the game at 13.
 Then after a punt, Kosar completed a 48-yard touchdown pass to Brian Brennan, making the score 20–13 with 5:43 left in regulation.
 On the ensuing kickoff, returner Ken Bell misplayed the kick and it hit the ground in front of him, bouncing to the 2-yard line before he managed to dive on the ball.
 Elway then led his team 98 yards to tie the game on wide receiver Mark Jackson's 5-yard touchdown reception with 37 seconds left in regulation.
 Jackson also made a big play earlier on the drive, catching a 20-yard pass from Elway on third down and 18 from the Browns 48-yard line with 1:47 to go.
 Overall, the drive covered 98 yards in 15 plays without ever facing a fourth down, and only facing a third down three times.

 After forcing Cleveland to punt on the opening drive of overtime, Elway led the Broncos 60 yards to set up Karlis' game winning 33-yard field goal.
 The key play of the drive was a 28-yard completion to Steve Watson on third down and 12 at midfield.
 Two carries by Sammy Winder then moved the ball to the 16-yard line where Karlis made his game winning kick, which barely made it inside the left upright.

 This game was later featured on NFL's Greatest Games.

 Until the 2018 season, this was the only AFC Championship Game to go to overtime.

 This was the first postseason meeting between the Broncos and Browns.
+The Broncos would defeat the Browns twice more in two of the next three AFC Championship Games.